 The World Rugby U20 Trophy Tournament is one tier down from the Championship and the winner qualifies for the Championship the following year, while the bottom-placed team from the Championship drops into the Trophy tournament.

-Hong Kong would have played the World Rugby U20 Trophy Tournament but it was also cancelled in 2020, and we assume the same will happen in 2021.
+Hong Kong would have played the World Rugby U20 Trophy Tournament but it was also cancelled in 2020, and it was confirmed on March 5, 2021, that it was also cancelled in 2021.

 Rugby Tournaments 2021

 - Monaco will host Tokyo Olympics 2021 Rugby Sevens repechage tournament.